 19. Drinks and bottles of wine

 Many customers ask if they can bring bottles of wine or soda from home in their check-in luggage.
 The answer is you need to check with your chosen cruise line.
-Rules vary depending which cruise line you travel with.
+Rules vary depending on which cruise line you travel with.

 20. Travel Insurance Documents

-23. Lightweight strollers, travel high chairs, booster seats, chair wraps and portable travel potty
+23. Lightweight strollers, travel high chairs, booster seats, chair wraps, and portable travel potty

 25. Zip Lock Bags